Wednesday, April 16, 2014

 Once great layouts, designed in the 20’s, 30’s, and 40‘s...sadly look unrecognizable today.
 The fifty-yard corridors with multiple options and uneven fairway lies have been replaced by U.S. Open-sized landing areas with (obligatory) over-grown clusters of trees on courses that rarely hold anything more than a local invitational tournament once per year.

 There is a reason why golf participation is shrinking.
 Sure money is a factor, but difficulty and time to complete a round are frequently cited as reasons some drop the sport altogether.

-The reality is, few eighteen handicaps enjoy searching endlessly for balls on twenty-two yard wide fairways.
+The reality is, few eighteen handicaps enjoy searching endlessly for balls on twenty-eight yard wide fairways.
 Most aren’t adept at hitting off bare lies under trees or worse, hitting off exposed roots.
 And as these same golfers age, so do the trees they are forced to play around.

 Unfortunately, unless your club was designed pre-1950 by the likes of a Ross, Raynor, Tillinghast, or Mackenzie, the very mention of cutting a single tree is tantamount to concreting the club pool or removing Hot Dogs from the menu.